goliveira-daniel/Langara/WMDD4935/assign-04/readme.md

 * /books/{id} - return all books matching the id.
 If no books is found, a null response will be sent.

 ### DELETE
 * /books/{id} - delete the node matching the id.
-If no book is founds, a message is returned.
+If no book is found, a message is returned.

 ### POST
 * /books/ - Adds a new node in the database.
 The data to be inserted needs to be sent in the request body as JSON and must match the format of the BOOK object.

+### PUT
+* /books/{id} - Updates the node in the database keeping the same ID.
+The whole object must be sent again.